-We performed our annual goodwill impairment review in June 2014, and on July 14, 2014, concluded that an impairment charge of \$108 million was required for our Store Fixtures group, which is part of the Commercial Fixturing and Components segment.
+We performed our annual goodwill impairment review in June 2014, and on July 14, 2014, concluded that an impairment charge of \$108 million was required for our Store Fixtures group, which is now reported as discontinued operations and was previously part of the Commercial Fixturing and Components segment.
 No long-lived asset impairments (excluding goodwill) were indicated during this review.
 At this time, we do not expect to incur significant future cash expenditures related to this impairment charge.
+During the third quarter of 2014, all of the criteria to classify this unit as held for sale and discontinued operations were met.
+On November 1, 2014, we sold the majority of the Store Fixtures reporting unit for total consideration of approximately \$62 million.
+At this price, we expect to record an after-tax loss of approximately \$6 in the fourth quarter, which will be recognized in Discontinued Operations.
+We continue to pursue the sale of the remaining portion of the reporting unit.

 The Store Fixtures reporting unit is dependent upon capital spending by retailers on both new stores and remodeling of existing stores.
 Because of the seasonal nature of the fixture & display industry (where revenue and profitability are typically expected to increase in the second and third quarters assuming the normal historical pattern of heavy shipments during these months) we reasonably anticipated being awarded significant customer orders in the second quarter of 2014.
 However, as the second quarter progressed, anticipated orders did not materialize and the Store Fixtures business deteriorated, with declines most pronounced in May and June.
 Taking these recent developments into account, we lowered our projection of future margins and growth rates (from 4.8% in prior year's review to .5% in the current year for 10-year compound annual growth rate for EBIT plus depreciation and amortization) and increased the discount rate from 10.5% to 12%, causing fair value to fall below carrying value.
-The lower expectations of future revenue and profitability are due to reduced overall market demand for the shelving, counters, showcases and garment racks as many retailers are reducing their investments in traditional store space and focusing more on e-commerce initiatives.
+The lower expectations of future revenue and profitability are due to reduced overall market demand for the shelving, counters, showcases and garment racks as many retailers are reducing their investments in traditional store space and focusing more on ecommerce initiatives.